Otto Nothhacksberger Memorial Fund

-Clara F. Lieber married Otto Josef Alois Nothhacksberger on November 18, 1948, in the Church of the Holy Trinity, Paris, France.
+Lieber married Otto Josef Alois Nothhacksberger on November 18, 1948 in the Church of the Holy Trinity in Paris, France.
 There were no children born of the marriage, although Clara's husband, Otto, had a daughter, Ulla Nothhacksberger, by a previous marriage.
-Miss Nothhacksberger resided in Stockholm, Sweden, until the time of her death in 1996.
+She resided in Stockholm, Sweden, until the time of her death in 1996.

-Otto Nothhacksberger was born in Vienna, Austria in 1905.
-After his formal education was completed, he became a Lutheran minister and served a congregation in Paris, France where the Nothhacksbergers lived a great part of their lives.
-While not considered an accomplished pianist, Mr. Nothhacksberger did play the piano and that, combined with his upbringing in Vienna, contributed to his keen interest in music and in the development of young musicians.
-Mr. Nothhacksberger died in Paris in 1975.
+Otto Nothhacksberger was a Viennese.
+After his formal education was completed, he became a Lutheran Minister and served a congregation in Paris, where the Nothhacksbergers lived a great part of their lives.
+While not considered an accomplished pianist, Nothhacksberger did play the piano and that, combined with his upbringing in Vienna, contributed to his keen interest in music and in the development of young musicians.